9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 1;
 ```

 We'll walk through it line by line in a minute.
 (We wanted to get real code as close as possible to the top of this tutorial!)
-Here's a few things we wanted to highlight before we get started:
+Here are a few things we wanted to highlight before we get started:

 * Yes, that's Perl, but you can also contribute the meat of certain plugins in JavaScript, Python or Ruby (see Plugin types).
 * We've tried to simplify plugin creation and distribution to be as condensed and intuitive as possible.